Sebastiaan-Alvarez-Rodriguez/nixos-pc/secrets/README.md

 Users can specify pairs of secrets and their belonging identities in a special file named `secrets.nix`.
 A nice tutorial can be found [here](https://github.com/ryantm/agenix#tutorial).

-Agenix-rekey improves upon this concept by removing the need of a `secrets.nix` file.
+Agenix-rekey improves upon this concept by removing the need of a `secrets.nix` file and rekeying secrets to specific hosts.
 Instead, each host declares their belonging identities and the storage location of `.age` files for the host.
 E.g. using:
 ```nix